JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ## Known bugs

 - Sometimes when unlocking a research from a new category, the selectable block UI will not update until you exit the sector and enter again or receive another item.
-- Serpulo Events trigger "Produce Slag on Serpulo" might not be accurate when viewing with a tracker.

 ### Report a bug.
 You can report bugs that you find in the game's thread in the Archipelago Discord server, you can find the Discord invite on the Archipelago website.
-You can find the game's thread by searching "Mindustry" in the "future-game-design" section.
+You can find the game's thread by searching `Mindustry` in the "future-game-design" section.

 ## How to compile <a name="compile" />
 If you would like to compile this code on your machine you can follow these instructions: